 As a Federative State, Brazil may have national, State and Municipal laws.
-However, State and Municipal laws are only allowed to address local aspects of national laws - ie, a federal law must have already been created to legitimate the existence of State and Municipal laws ruling the same matter.
-Some attempts of regional laws on data protection have already been ruled unconstitutional based on such disposition.
-Notwithstanding, the States of São Paulo, Rio de Janeiro, Ceará and Mato Grosso do Sul have bills pending that aim to govern data processing operations in their respective territories, as State-level general data protection laws.
-The Cities of São Paulo, Recife, Salvador and Campinas are also attempting to pass bills of laws addressing data protection, and Vinhedo (SP), João Pessoa (PB) and Cariacica (ES) have already enacted data protection legislation, which is still in force.
+However, State and Municipal laws are only allowed to address local aspects of national laws - ie, a federal law must have already been created to legitimise the existence of State and Municipal laws ruling the same matter.
+Some attempts to implement regional laws on data protection have already been ruled unconstitutional based on such disposition.
+However, several States have bills pending that aim to govern data processing operations in their respective territories, as State-level general data protection laws.
+Brazilian cities have also enacted data protection rules or are attempting to pass bills of law addressing the subject.